 NaNoWriMo was really weird this year.
 I spent most of the month either super behind or ahead of schedule, with all kinds of unexpected craziness going on.
 And this novel sucks–like, really, reallysucks–but I also got to the point with it where I could write a thousand words in fifteen minutes (which is a fourth of my average from before this month) and I’ve had a lot of fun writing something so stupid and terrible.

 It was nice to take the pressure off myself of trying to make it something that could someday be decent, and in turn the Terrible Novel actually has helped me get back into being able to write more easily for the things I actually have been taking seriously.
 (The amount I’ve been struggling to write short stories for creative writing this semester is ridiculous, but I wrote two of my best ones in one night this month.
 I’ve been doing better in a couple of my other classes, too.
 There’s just something about actively writing that makes everything easier.)
 (You know.
 Besides, like, having time to bathe, work out, and socialize.)

 Whether you’ve reached your goal for the month or not, I hope NaNoWriMo has helped you in some way too.
 And I hope you’re proud of what you’ve done, because no matter how much you wrote, you made the choice to write, and that means so, so much.

-Today I finished reading Eleanor and Park (really liked it, but not as much as Fangirl), finished the business work I needed to get done this weekend with my amazing mom’s help, then headed home (school-version) to catch the tail end of a local write-in.
+Today I finished reading Eleanor and Park (really liked aspects of it, but not as much as Fangirl, and there’s legitimate critique about the representation in it), finished the business work I needed to get done this weekend with my amazing mom’s help, then headed home (school-version) to catch the tail end of a local write-in.

 I love write-ins.
 I cannot recommend them highly enough.
 There’s something about being in a room full of people working their butts off on on the same thing that’s super motivating.